Forest-Protocols/safe-scan-provider/README.md

 };
 ```

 Once you have defined the details type, update the `BaseExampleServiceProvider` abstract class to define this protocol's supported methods / functionality.
 This is a set of actions that Users can request your Providers to complete if they have an active Agreement for a service in your PT.
 All Providers within this Protocol must implement all functions you define in this class.
-Rename the class to reflect your product.
+Rename the class to reflect your service.
 For example:

 ```typescript
 export abstract class BaseSQLiteDatabaseServiceProvider extends AbstractServiceProvider<SQLiteDatabaseResourceDetails> {